anyicomplex/gdx-svmhelper/README.md

 ### 4. Copy shared libraries and assets
 Shared libraries can be found at dependency jars, or you can also extract them from the built fat-jar.
 Put them to `org.lwjgl.librarypath` directory.
-Assets must be put at the same path of built native-image.
+Assets should be put at the same path of built native-image.
 ### 5. All done.
 Now you can try to run built native-image!

 ## License